-If the complaint is:

-- > Jointly about the chair and vice-chair or

-- > The entire governing board or

-- > The majority of the governing board

-A committee of independent governors will hear the complaint.
-They will be sourced from local schools and the local authority and will carry out the steps at stage 3 (set out in section 6 above).
+If the complaint is jointly about the chair and vice-chair, the entire governing board or the majority of the governing board, a committee of independent governors will hear the complaint.
+They will be sourced from local schools and will carry out the steps at stage 3 (set out in section 6 above).